highchair/artinruins-com/_property/hope-webbing-pwt.md

 In 2019, the Farmer’s Market and Farm Fresh RI moved to their own building in the Valley section of Providence, which was a blow to the foot traffic at the mill.
 Smaller events persisted but then the Pandemic of 2020–2021 lowered foot traffic further.

 By 2020, though, Phase 2 was complete and 149 apartments became available in the former finishing house, later School House Candy.
 The residential entrance for these new lofts is at 200 Esten Street and has been dubbed _The Village Lofts_.
-A [news story](#in-the-news) with more information is below.
+A [news story](#in-the-news) with more information below.

 ### Current Events